Joseph Delaney: Adaptations

-In 2014, Stephen Delaney, the son of Joseph Delaney, collaborated with his father to publish The Spook's Apprentice – Play Edition, an adaptation of The Spook's Apprentice into a 160-page play script.
+Delaney's son Stephen collaborated with him on a 160-page play script adaptation of The Spook's Apprentice.
+It was published in 2014 as The Spook's Apprentice – Play Edition.

-In the same year, a film adaptation of The Spook's Apprentice was released by Legendary Pictures, directed by Sergey Bodrov, and entitled Seventh Son.
-Ben Barnes played Tom Ward, Jeff Bridges was the Spook, Julianne Moore was Mother Malkin, Alicia Vikander was Alice Deane, Kit Harington was Billy Bradley, Djimon Hounsou was Radu (an original character), and Antje Traue was Bony Lizzie.
+In 2014, a film adaptation was released by Legendary Pictures, directed by Sergey Bodrov and titled Seventh Son.
+Ben Barnes played Tom Ward, Jeff Bridges played the Spook, Julianne Moore played Mother Malkin, Alicia Vikander played Alice Deane, Kit Harington played Billy Bradley, Djimon Hounsou played Radu, and Antje Traue played Bony Lizzie.

 In 2023, a French graphic novel adaptation of the book, titled L'Épouvanteur, Tome 1: L'Apprenti épouvanteur, was released.
-It was written by Pierre Oertel and illustrated by Benjamin Bachelor.
+It was written by Pierre Oertel and illustrated by Benjamin Bachelier.